 We’ll be looking at Jumpshot data over the next few months and year ahead.
 We think that there are two likely ways they could do it.
 Probably negatively, meaning fewer clicks on less complex queries.
 But conversely, possible it will get more clicks on some more complex queries because people are more enticed by the longer description.
 Fingers crossed, that’s kind of what you want to do as a marketer.

-C. It may lead to lower click-through rate further down in the search results.
+C. It may lead to a lower click-through rate further down in the search results.

 If you think about the fact that this is taking up the real estate that was taken up by three results with two, as of a month ago, well, maybe people won’t scroll as far down.
 Maybe the ones that are higher up will, in fact, draw more of the clicks, and thus being further down on page one will have less value than it used to.